skingdev/fresco-bakery/tutorial.md

 This tutorial uses the following technologies (there are some more that we will cover later on, but these are the main ones to get familiar with):

-[Backbone.js](http://backbonejs.org/): A javascript MVC framework that gives structure to your web application.
+[Backbone.js](http://backbonejs.org/): A JavaScript MVC framework that gives structure to your web application.

 [Marionette](http://marionettejs.com/): An application library that sits on top of Backbone.js that provides methods of simplifying the development of your application.

-[npm](https://www.npmjs.org/): npm stands for Node Package Manager. npm uses the "package.json" to install and maintain node packages that this application will use.
+[npm](https://www.npmjs.org/): stands for Node Package Manager. npm uses the "package.json" file in the root of the project to install and maintain node packages that this application will use.

-[bower](https://www.npmjs.org/): A package manager for front-end packages. bower utilizes the "bower.json" file to install and maintain the packages that this application will use.
+[bower](https://www.npmjs.org/): A package manager for front-end packages. bower utilizes the "bower.json" file in the root of the project to install and maintain the bower components that this application will use.

 [grunt](http://gruntjs.com/): A task runner that we will use for this application.
-Grunt will take care of compiling our javascript files and assets, copying files, renaming files, running a server so we can test our application, running tests for our application, etc.  The main file for grunt is "Gruntfile.js", but grunt will also use the javascript files that are in our projects "tasks" folder.
+Grunt will take care of compiling our JavaScript files and assets, copying files, renaming files, running a server so we can test our application, running tests for our application, etc.  The main file for grunt is "Gruntfile.js", but grunt will also use the JavaScript files that are in our project's "tasks" folder.

 [Bootstrap](http://getbootstrap.com/): A front-end framework that contains well documented styles and examples for creating responsive web applications.